-Many people think that setting a goal destination is having a dream that is there in the far distant future, but will never be attained.
+Many people think that setting a goal destination is having a dream that is there in the far distant future but will never be attained.
 This proves to be a self-fulfilling prophesy because of two things:

 So what do you really want to do with your life?
 What are the main things that you would like to accomplish with your life?
 What is it that you would really regret not doing if you suddenly found you had a limited amount of time left on the earth?

 If any of these goals is a stepping stone to another one of the goals, take it off this list as it isn’t a goal destination.

-- For each goal, you need to think about the time frame you’d ideally like to have accomplished this goal.
-This is where the 5 year, 10 year, next year plan comes into it.
+Learn the differences between a short term goal and a long term goal.
 Some goals will have a “shelf life” because of age, health, finance, etc, whereas others will be up to you as to when you would like to achieve them by.

 Write each goal destination at the top of a new piece of paper.

+For each goal, write down what is it that you need and don’t have now that will allow you achieve that goal.
 This could be some kind of education, career change, finance, a new skill, etc. Any “stepping stone” goals you removed will fit into this exercise.
 If any of these smaller “goals” have sub-goals, go through the same process with these so that you have precise action points to work with.

 These items will become a check-list.
 They are a tangible way of checking how you are progressing towards reaching your goal destinations.
 A record of your success!

 For any goal which has no fixed completion date, think about when you would like to have accomplished it by and use that as your destination date.

-- Working within the time frames for each goal destination, make a note of realistic dates by which you will complete each of the small steps.
+Work within the time frames for each goal destination, make a note of realistic dates by which you will complete each of the small steps.

 Now take an overview of all your goal destinations and make a schedule of what you need to do this week, this month, this year – in order to progress along the road towards your goal destinations.

 At the end of the year, review what you have done this year, mark things off the check-lists for each goal destination and write up the schedule with the action points you need for the next year.

 Although it may take you several years to, for example, get the promotion you desire because you first need to get the MBA which means getting a job with more money to allow you to finance a part-time degree course, you will ultimately be successful in achieving your goal destination because you have planned out not only what you want, but how to get it, and have been pro-active towards achieving it.
-Congratulations!